VRRP Synchronisation Groups HowTo

 If we want to ensure that the router with highest priority is always selected when possible, we can enable preemption:

-Configure the synchronization group g1:
+Configure the synchronisation group g1:

 Status